NTKHarry/MediaEval2025_NewsImage/README.md

 Please note that approach names between the small and large subtasks cannot be shared unless it is precisely the same approach (i.e., the same image recommendations).
 If there are small variations between the two, you need to give the approach a new name and clearly document this.

+### Required Image Format

 The image format must be PNG, with target dimensions of 460x260 pixels (landscape orientation).
 This applies to both generated and retrieved images.
 If you generate the images with tools like ComfyUI and you edit them afterwards (e.g., for cropping), make sure the workflow **remains** embedded.

+### Complete Email Submission

 You will need to hand in your submissions by the deadline indicated below.
 Do that by sending an email to the address that shared the dataset download link with you.
 It must include (1) your group name, (2) a link to download your image submissions, and (3) links to the documentation and components of your workflow (e.g., your GitHub repository).
-The documentation and overview of the workflow can be well-documented notebook or scripts.
+The documentation and overview of the workflow can be, e.g., well-documented notebook or scripts.
-Please note that this is something separate from the Working Notes Paper.
+(Please note that this is something separate from the Working Notes Paper.)

-**Note on using original article images:**
+### Using Original Images

 The final evaluation will make use of the dataset shared with participants.
 Therefore, the original images for all articles are known.
 It is not forbidden to leverage them for creating the retrieval/generation pipeline.